 Kayaking & Paddleboarding

 Calm bays near South Friars and Cockleshell Beach are perfect for paddling.
-Rentals are easy to find, and furthermore, the conditions are usually gentle for beginners.
+Rentals are easy to find, and the conditions are usually gentle for beginners.

 Ferry to Nevis